-Tendons are dense connective tissue structures, composed of an hierarchy of longitudinally arranged collagen fibres, elastin, glycoproteins, proteoglycans and a lesser amount of specialised fibroblast cells.
+Tendons are dense connective tissue structures, composed of an hierarchy of longitudinally arranged collagen fibers, elastin, glycoproteins, proteoglycans and a lesser amount of specialized fibroblast cells.

 Type 1 collagen is the most abundant form of collagen identified within tendinous structures and is directly responsible for its strength and durability.
 Collagen fibres lie in a longitudinal fashion, parallel to the longitudinal axis of the tendon.
 They are packed firmly together and arrange in an undulating pattern, forming crimp-like fibrils which produce a robust structure of high-tensile strength.

-Located adjacent to the collagen fibres are the specialised cells of the tendon: the tenoblasts and tenocytes.
+Located adjacent to the collagen fibers are the specialized cells of the tendon: the tenoblasts and tenocytes.
 While tenoblasts and tenocytes are vitally important in the maintenance of tendon health, they are relatively few and far between.
 Tendons are considered to be hypocellular tissues with tenoblasts and tenocytes residing in <5% of the total volume of a tendon.

 |Composition||Collagen (type I, lesser amounts of type II and V), specialized fibroblast cells (tenoblasts, tenocytes), elastin, proteoglycan, glycoproteins

 |Organization||Epintenon → Outer covering of a tendon in its sheath

 Endotenon → Surrounds individual bundles of collagen fibers